madjestic/e1337/README.md

 * inspired by Strugatsky "XXII century" series.

 Implemented * and planned ** features:
+* Spaceship (ISS with mandlbrot fractal shading)

+** Planet.

+** Asteroids.

 ** Space Trading

 ** Dynamic Space Bodies

-** Realistic Gravitaional Space Physics:
+** Realistic Gravitational Space Physics:

 ** Planet Landing

 ** Pirates Hunting

 ** Korovan Robbing

-** Realistic Newtonian physics and Inntertia
+** Realistic Newtonian physics and Inertia

-** Ships and materials can break due to overloads, including, but not limiting to, extreme changes of acceleration if applied to a mass of a material.
+** Ships and materials can break due to overloads, including, but not limited to, extreme changes of acceleration if applied to a mass of a material.

-** Spectral controls of simulation vs arcade settings over physics and gameplay elements.
+** Spectral control of simulation vs arcade settings over physics and gameplay elements.

 ** Relativistic Space-Time model

-** Evolving Civillisations
+** Evolving Civilisations

 ## Progress so far:
 [youtube](https://www.youtube.com/watch?v=oiajlYck-50)